Dimitri Tsafendas: Reaction and police investigation

-Tsafendas was brutally tortured while he was in custody with electric shocks, beatings, and mock hangings.
+Throughout his time in custody Tsafendas was subjected to severe torture from beatings, electric shocks, mock hangings and pretended defenestrations.
 During his interrogation, Tsafendas gave incontestable political reasons for killing Verwoerd: "I did believe that with the disappearance of the South African prime minister a change of policy would take place.
 I did set myself the task of destroying the prime minister.
 It was my own idea to kill him.
 No one offered me any reward for doing so.
 I did not care about the consequences, for what would happen to me afterwards.
 I was so disgusted with the racial policy that I went through with my plans to kill the prime minister. ...
 I wanted to see a government representing all the South African people.
 I do not think the Nationalist government is representative of the people and I wanted to see a different government".

-At the same time, the Portuguese security police, embarrassed that Tsafendas, a Portuguese citizen with a long history of political activism in Mozambique who had also fooled them into granting him amnesty by pretending he was no longer a communist and or an anticolonialist, had assassinated Verwoerd, moved quickly to hide their discomfort.
+At the same time, the Portuguese security police, embarrassed that Tsafendas, a Portuguese citizen with a long history of political activism in Mozambique who had also fooled them into granting him amnesty by pretending he was no longer a communist and or an anti-colonialist, had assassinated Verwoerd, moved quickly to hide their discomfort.
 Two days after the assassination, the Chief Inspector of PIDE in Lisbon instructed his counterparts in Mozambique not to give the South African authorities "any information indicating Tsafendas as a partisan for the independence of your province [country]".
 The PIDE in Mozambique thus lied and misled the South African police as to Tsafendas's past political activities.